hayhan/loganalyzer/README.md

 # loganalyzer
-A log analyzer for embeded system.
+A log analyzer for DOCSIS system.